 The phone call came the next day before lunch.
 I agreed to have it done as soon as possible so the operation was scheduled later in the afternoon.
 To be honest, I was a little nervous.
 I know it’ll be easy and quick but still, my nerves were unsettled.
 I just want it to be done because the anxiety was killing me.

 Back to the OR as a patient

 I went to the hospital 15 minutes before my scheduled time.
 They checked my vital signs first.
 I met another doctor who looked at it again.
 She applied topical anesthesia under my tongue.
 Then, I was transported to the OR in a wheelchair.
 Ha!
 Once in the OR, I changed into the OR robe, removed my jewelry and head to the actual room with big circular bright lights.
 It felt strange to be on the operating table again but this time just for a tiny stone in my mouth.
 But, it’s a procedure that undergoes cutting up so I guess, operating procedures apply.
 They injected me with anesthesia.
 I counted it, 4 needle pricks in total.
 Then, the surgery began.
 It took only about 10-15 minutes for the entire procedure.
 I felt numb in my mouth obviously.
-I only felt the suctioning part and smelled a burned flesh.
+I only felt the suctioning part and smelled of burned flesh.